bortexz/quercus/README.md

 ## Under development
-This project is still under heavy development, so expect some bugs and features not working!
+This project is still under heavy development, so expect some bugs and features not working

+## Intention of this project
+I started this project as a way to learn React and some of the related tools to it, as well as getting familiar with some Electron stuff.

+I don't know how long I will be developing this, don't expect a production-ready software for now!

 # Quercus file manager
 Quercus is a file manager built completely in modern Web technologies.
 With the goal of being customizable and extensible.